naveenharry03/Sharing_Housing--Advanced-Regression/README.md

 - Cross Gridsearch sv
 - Lasso
 - Ridge

-# Conclusions
-## from EDA Process

-- The Bike Sharing Bookings are high during FALL Season.
-- The Bike Sharing Bookings are high in the year 2019 and low in 2018.
-- The Bike Sharing Bookings are high in the middle of the year (may to oct).
-- At start of the year tends to increase and at the end of the year it decreases
-- The Bike Sharing Bookings are high in Weekends and holidays
-- The Bike Sharing Bookings are high when they slightly moving towards weekends.
-- The Bike Sharing Bookings are high in the clear weather compared to mist and light snow

 ## Model Building and Evaluation
 ### So The Variables which are significant in predicting the demand for shared bikes